CIBSE sponsored projects

 Coordinated by: Dr Paul Littlefair, BRE

-A project jointly funded by CIBSE and the BRE Trust investigates when is the best time to have the high intensity, cool coloured lighting, and for how long, and when to turn it down and make it warmer.
-The project aims to find optimal control strategies for circadian lighting to maximise health and wellbeing benefits.
+This research project jointly funded by CIBSE and BRE Trust, investigated the impacts of cool coloured lighting on occupant comfort.
+It aimed to find optimal control strategies for circadian lighting to maximise health and wellbeing benefits.

-The project’s first stage has successfully concluded the first stage and the output is a report which provides a review of the existing literature on circadian lighting and how this affects human health and wellbeing.
+The output of the project’s first stage is a report which provides a review of the existing literature on circadian lighting and how this affects human health and wellbeing.
 It incorporates findings from a workshop on circadian lighting, held at BRE on 29 September 2016 as part of the project.
 The workshop was attended by leading professionals from academia, manufacturers, lighting designers and public health institutions.
 The report is published on the Knowledge Portal at: https://www.cibse.org/knowledge/knowledge-items/detail?id=a0q0O00000CF7o9QAD.

 Project type: Industry led research